Tableau Journey Starter Pack

 1. Create your Tableau Public Profile

 This is where you will post your work.
-But to create the visualizations, you will need the desktop application.
+But to create visualizations, you will need the desktop application.

 If you don’t have access to Tableau Desktop (which is paid), you can use the free version which can be downloaded from here.